tektoncd/community/teps/0086-changing-the-way-result-parameters-are-stored.md

     - The total size of the PipelineRun _if_ the TaskRun content is included, however [TEP-100 is removing this](https://github.com/tektoncd/community/blob/main/teps/0100-embedded-taskruns-and-runs-status-in-pipelineruns.md)

+### Using embedded storage client to store result files in remote storage

+  - Use embedded storage client to store results.
+It needs an extra post-processing step since some storage client may have some dependency on the container settings.
+The result location will be a storage path in the pod spec.
+Then, inject a preproceesing step to retrieve result file contents using the storage client code and replace the storage path with the new contents.

+Pros:
+- Post-processing step can be pluggable to accommodate for any type of stroage.
+- Able to avoid the 1.5 MB CRD size since the result contents are populated during the init-container.

+Cons:
+- Require two extra storage client code steps to store and retrieve result files.

 ## Infrastructure Needed (optional)